-The compassionate and experienced Illinois family-law attorneys at Wolfe & Stec, Ltd., understand the issues and stresses grandparents face when seeking custody and are bringing up grandchildren.
+The compassionate and experienced Illinois grandparent visitation attorneys at Wolfe & Stec, Ltd., understand the issues and stresses grandparents face when having problems obtaining visitation with children they love.
 We recognize that the well-being of the children should come first.
 We offer a free initial consultation for grandparents to examine your individual situation, inform you of your rights under the law, and determine how we may be able to help you assert your rights as grandparents.

 Don’t delay.
-For a free initial consultation with an experienced and compassionate DuPage County custody lawyer, contact us online or call 630-305-0222 for a free initial consultation.
+For a free initial consultation with an experienced and compassionate DuPage County custody lawyer, contact us online or call 630-305-0222.

 During trial four experts all testified against our client the Judge found it was in the best interest of the child that our client be awarded custody.
 We have successfully represented clients in numerous child custody cases.